vishalvijay30/finish/README.md

 A cross-platform app developed using React-Native and Meteor.js that encourages users to set and finish personal goals

+Check it out on the app store at https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1219809921&mt=8

 To run the current version of the app:

 Android: